Work and Study in Germany

 Dual work-study programmes are increasingly popular in Germany, with students and employers alike.
 Students work at a company while studying for a bachelor’s degree at the same time.
 This means they gain valuable work experience during their studies and thus have excellent employment opportunities in the competitive German job market.

-Iba’s study programmes are delivered jointly with approved companies/organisations that employ the students as trainees/apprentices for the duration of their studies. iba practices a ‘split-week’ study model based on a 40-hour working week: students spend ca. 20 hours/week studying (contact time & self-study), and 16-20 hours in work-based learning at a partner company.
+iba’s study programmes are delivered jointly with approved companies/organisations that employ the students as trainees for the duration of their studies. iba has a ‘split-week’ study model based on a 40-hour working week: students spend ca. 20 hours/week studying (contact time & self-study), and 16-20 hours in work-based learning at a partner company.
 By the time they graduate, iba students have an ideal combination of academic and practical competence.

 iba is part of the F+U group of companies.
 F+U has more than 40 years of experience in the education sector and operates schools, language schools, vocational colleges and universities.

-- Choose from eleven campuses located in major cities throughout Germany
+- Choose from 12 campuses located in major cities throughout Germany

 - Benefit from the high level of academic and administrative support